Towards the Capacity of Private Information Retrieval from Coded and Colluding Servers: Introduction

 \subsection{Notation}

 Throughout the paper, we denote a finite field of $q$ elements by $\F_q$ or shortly $\F$.
 For integers $a,b$ we write $[a,b]$ for the set of integers $\{i : a \leq i \leq b\}$ and if $a=1$ we neglect it, \emph{i.e.}, write $[1,b]=[b]$.
 A code over $\F_q$ mapping $k$ information symbols to $n$ encoded symbols with minimum distance $d$ is denoted by $(n,k,d)$.
 Here, the length $n$ can also be thought of as the number of servers in the storage system.
 Maximum distance separable (MDS) codes satisfying the Singleton bound with equality, \emph{i.e.}, $d=n-k+1$, are denoted by $(n,k)$.
-Linear codes are respectively denoted by $[n,k,d]$ and $[n,k]$.
+Linear codes are respectively denoted by $[n,k,d]$ and $[n,k]$, where the distinction from the set of integers $[a,b]$ will be clear from context.

 In the following we will define several random variables that represent matrices in the setting of linear PIR.
 When treating these random variables, we use capital letters $W=\{W_{1}, W_{2},\ldots ,W_{n}\}$ and write $\supp(W)$ to denote the set of realizations of $W$ with nonzero probability.
 For integers $j,l \in [n]$ with $j\leq l$ denote $W_{j,...,l} = \{W_j,W_{j+1},\ldots,W_{l}\}$ and for a set of integers $\mathcal{T} \subseteq [n]$ denote $W_{\mathcal{T}} = \{W_j : j \in \mathcal{T}\}$.
 To establish the required technical results we will also need to treat these random variables, which then correspond to matrices, as a matrix of random variables, where each $W_j$ corresponds to a set of rows or columns.
 We denote such a matrix by $\bW = [\bW_1^\top, \bW_2^\top,\ldots ]^\top$ or $\bW = [\bW_1, \bW_2,\ldots ]$, respectively, where $\bW^\top$ denotes the transpose of $\bW$.
 In this matrix, the $j^{\mathrm{th}}$ block of rows/columns corresponds to $W_j$.
-To denote the restriction to the rows/columns of this matrix indexed by a set of integers $\I$ we write $\bW[\I,:]$, and similarly, $\bW[:,\I]$ to denote the restriction to the respective columns.
+To denote the restriction to the rows/columns of this matrix indexed by a set of integers $\cI$ we write $\bW[\cI,:]$, and similarly, $\bW[:,\cI]$ to denote the restriction to the respective columns.

 Semantically, the rows/columns of such a matrix $\bW$ corresponding to each $W_j$ belong together.
 However, to avoid double indexing, we restrict ourselves to only use one method of indexing, \emph{i.e.}, either super-/subscripts or square brackets, at a time.
 When necessary, we refer to such sets of rows/columns as \emph{thick rows/columns} and to index them, we define a map from the indices of such thick rows/columns, to sets of normal rows/columns.
 For a set $\mathcal{I} \subseteq [n]$ define